 “Don’t look at me like that,” he accused Doil, as his advisor surveyed him with concern.
 “I’m fine, just fine.
 Can we get back to the castle?
 I think I could sleep for a week, if I weren’t so hungry.”

 Fetrina helped him to his feet.
 “You look terrible,” she said.
 “You realize that this whole thing could have been avoided if we’d just made a rope out of our belts and drew you back up into the tunnel?
 It would have been plenty long enough.
 I would have thought of it if I hadn’t been so busy panicking.
 I can’t believe I didn’t think of it.
 What kind of an inventor could I ever hope to be, if I can’t think of simple solutions like that?”

 Kiluron paused in the act of limping over to the horses.
 “Huh.
 I should’ve thought of that.”

 “That’s what I just said,” Fetrina remarked.

-Doil took the amulet gratefully, and tucked it away.
+Doil took out the amulet and tilted it back and forth in the lantern light.
 “I doubt if we’ll ever really know,” he said.
 “That’s just not how archeology works.”